Layla Memory Foam vs Hybrid Mattress

 Who Should Choose the Memory Foam

-- Side sleepers who want maximum pressure relief and body contouring
+- You are a side sleeper who wants deep pressure relief and body contouring

-- Lightweight sleepers who do not need the extra support of a coil system
+- You are a lighter sleeper who does not need the extra support of coils

 Who Should Choose the Hybrid

-- Hot sleepers who need superior cooling and airflow
+- You sleep hot and need better cooling and airflow

-- Combination sleepers who change positions throughout the night
+- You change positions throughout the night and want a responsive surface

-- Heavier sleepers who benefit from the added support of pocketed coils
+- You weigh more and need the added support of pocketed coils

-- Buyers who prefer a more responsive mattress with some bounce
+- You prefer a mattress with some bounce rather than a pure foam sink

 The Bottom Line